abhaykaisare/LDO-Design-Project/README.md

 ---

 ## Layout
-- **Common-centroid layout** used for resistive divider to minimize mismatch.
+- **Common-centroid layout** used for Mosfets to minimize mismatch.
 - **Guard rings** around sensitive nodes to reduce substrate noise coupling.
 - **Symmetrical placement** of devices to minimize gradient effects.
 - **Mesh routing** used for pass device to minimize IR drop and electromigration risk.